Eternity is in love with the productions of time

 In all its many bearings,

-Without him, all would be forgotten.
-Without her, there would be nothing to forget.
-The words of Homer would be dead on a page.
+Without this interplay — of muse and creation — the words of Homer would be dead on a page.
 Hers is the breath that makes his words live anew.